Brock School of Business Building

 A school is about more than structures.
 Bricks and mortar don’t make a school, it’s the individuals that do.”
 "In the new building, we have bricks and mortar, combined with heart and soul… as Harry Brock would want.
 Gary Cooney, vice chairman of McGriff, Seibels and Williams Inc., and a member of the Samford Board of Overseers and a 1974 Samford graduate

-The building houses a new state-of-the-art portfolio management room with six Bloomberg terminals that enable students to have access to comprehensive research capabilities and financial data worldwide.
-Students using the room will be able to present their analysis to classmates and industry leaders in a Wall Street-type setting.
-The ticker outside the portfolio room can be programmed to rotate updated NASDAQ or NYSE data 24 hours a day.
+Cooney Hall is the home of a state-of-the-art portfolio management room with six Bloomberg terminals that enable students to have access to comprehensive research capabilities and financial data worldwide.
+Students using the room are able to present their analysis to classmates and industry leaders in a Wall Street-type setting.
+The ticker outside the portfolio room is programmed to rotate updated NASDAQ or NYSE data 24 hours a day.

-The Student Incubator is designed to offer an atmosphere for students in the entrepreneurship program who want to launch a new business.
-The area is supported by technology, administration and faculty and will allow student start-ups to minimize costs and overhead in starting their new businesses.
+Our Student Incubator is designed to offer an atmosphere for students in the entrepreneurship program who want to launch a new business.
+The area is supported by technology, administration and faculty and allows student start-ups to minimize costs and overhead when starting their new businesses.

 The Brock School of Business is one of my dad’s biggest legacies; he opened his heart to Samford University with a desire to make a difference in the lives of young people through strong business education in a Christian environment.
 One thing I would like to point out is that the donor wall on the first floor is made of the wood from the oak tree that once stood on this site, and like that old oak tree, my dad’s spirit will be forever woven into the fabric of this building, this campus, this university and will make a difference in the lives of young people for generations to come.
 Harry B. Brock III, Samford’s executive vice president and the son of Harry B. Brock Jr.